dimitri-nicolo/calico/master/reference/public-cloud/azure.md

 ---
-title: Deploying CNX on Azure
+title: Deploying Tigera Secure EE on Azure
 ---

 ## About {{site.prodname}} on Azure